-- General, or Chair of the Publications Committee. - 7) The financing of ICA works not published through the formal ICA publisher is the responsibility of the Publications Committee, subject to decisions of the Executive Committee.
-However, owing to the limited ICA financial resources, the contractee is strongly encouraged to acquire financial assistance to offset the costs of any part of the project (illustrations, editing, reproduction, and/or distribution). - 8) The ICA will make no remuneration and pay no royalties to an author, unless this is specified in the Author's or Editor's contract.
-However, the latter will retain the right to personally use published materials in other works provided that such works are not in direct commercial competition with those already published by the ICA. - 9) The formal copyright of all ICA publications rests with the association and with Springer (or other designated ICA publishers) who may, jointly, grant reproduction rights to third parties.
-Any translations into alternative languages will be arranged and authorised in consultation with the Publications Committee. - 10) If, subject to the approval of the Publications Committee and where appropriate, Springer, an ICA publication incorporates freely-given sample materials provided by a private organisation, suitable acknowledgement will be made. - 11) The ICA has approved the status of several academic journals of cartography as official ICA journals.
-Such journals have permission to present the ICA logo on their cover and to describe themselves as an official ICA journal.
+- 6) The financing of ICA works not published through the formal ICA publisher is the responsibility of the Publications Committee, subject to decisions of the Executive Committee.
+However, owing to the limited ICA financial resources, the contractee is strongly encouraged to acquire financial assistance to offset the costs of any part of the project (illustrations, editing, reproduction, and/or distribution). - 7) The ICA will make no remuneration and pay no royalties to an author, unless this is specified in the Author's or Editor's contract.
+However, the latter will retain the right to personally use published materials in other works provided that such works are not in direct commercial competition with those already published by the ICA. - 8) The formal copyright of all ICA publications rests with the association and with Springer (or other designated ICA publishers) who may, jointly, grant reproduction rights to third parties.
+Any translations into alternative languages will be arranged and authorised in consultation with the Publications Committee. - 9) If, subject to the approval of the Publications Committee and where appropriate, Springer, an ICA publication incorporates freely-given sample materials provided by a private organisation, suitable acknowledgement will be made. - 10) Any books with "Proceedings" in the title are priced differently Springer.
+The word "Proceedings" should not be used in the title of books published through Springer. - 11) Inclusion of a CD or DVD increases the price of a book.
+Websites are now more often used to distribute related electronic